The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 Statistics collection for partitioned tables

-For example, the test.t_part table has 10 columns and 1 million rows.
-Since partition statistics collection is added, the parallelism is increased to 2.
+In the following example, the test.t_part table has 10 columns and contains 1 million rows.
+The parallelism level is set to 2 because partition statistics are collected.

 CREATE TABLE t_part(c1 INT, c2 INT, c3 INT, c4 INT, c5 INT, c6 INT, c7 INT, c8 INT, c9 INT, c10 INT) PARTITION BY HASH(c1) PARTITIONS 128;